**** Coronavirus Update****

-- Plans are in place to support essential business operations.
-The District office will be closed to the public.
-Customers may make payments using online services, by phone or by dropping off payments at the drop box located at the District office.
+- The District office is open to the public.
+Customers may still make payments using online services, by phone or by dropping off payments at the drop box located at the District office.

-- Service interruptions are not anticipated however customer service calls will be restricted to emergency situations and access to customer homes will be on a limited basis.
+- Customer service calls will no longer be restricted to emergency situations and access to customer homes will be resumed.
+Please notify us in advance if you would like our employees to wear a mask when entering your home.

-- Non-emergency service call appointments will be rescheduled to a later date.
+- Non-emergency service call appointments can now be scheduled.

 Other important reminders for customers: